maufdez/ProtoGraph/README.md

 * Get all the types of links between two given nodes (dirctionally). `(link-get-types ...)` which in case of no links returns nil.
 * Dumping properties of a node or a link. `(dump-props ...)`
 * Look for nodes connected to or from a particular node, optionally of a particular type with `(rec-search ...)`
+* Look for links starting from or ending in a particular node, optionally of a particular type with `(link-search ...)`
 * Look for nodes connected to any depth optionally by links of a particular type with `(deep-rec-search ...)`
 * Create closures that call the next level of connected nodes each time they are call, with cycle protection `(make-safe-deep-searcher ...)` or without it `(make-deep-searcher ...)`, this are meant to be used inside the library but I am exposing them for experimentation purposes.